ME-ICA/tedana/docs/building decision trees.rst

 Decision trees are stored in json files.
 The default trees are stored as part of the tedana code repository in ./resources/decision_trees
 The minimal tree, minimal.json is a good example highlighting the structure and steps in a tree.
-It may be helpful to look at that tree while reading this section. kundu.json should replicate the decision tree used in meica version 2.7, the predecessor to tedana.
+It may be helpful to look at that tree while reading this section. kundu.json should replicate the decision tree used in MEICA version 2.5, the predecessor to tedana.
 It is a more complex, but also highlights additional possible functionality in decision trees.

 A user can specify another decision tree and link to the tree location when tedana is executed with the ``--tree`` option.
 The format is